Pedro-Beirao/mindcuber-python/README.md

 After installing those 3 packages, run the following:
 ```
+$ cd ~/rubiks-cube-NxNxN-solver
+$ source ./venv/bin/activate
 $ rubiks-cube-tracker.py --webcam 0
   # ^^^ this will print alot of things in the console.
 Look for something like BLBUUDRRFDRUURRRBRBBLLFRLLFUDDUDDDDUUFDLLULBFRBLFBFFFB

 $ python3 mindcuber-python BLBUUDRRFDRUURRRBRBBLLFRLLFUDDUDDDDUUFDLLULBFRBLFBFFFB
+  #Instead of "mindcuber-python", write the full path for it
 ```

 You can also automate this.